From birth, humans are naturally attracted to pattern and symmetry.

 Organic Aloe Vera

 Absorbs into human skin up to four times faster than water and provides a natural cell barrier.
-Naturally rich in vitamins A, C, D, E, and B12, Aloe Vera has soothing and cooling properties that relieve redness, irritation, and itchiness, while nourishing your skin.
+Naturally rich in vitamins A, C, D, E, and B12, Aloe vera has soothing and cooling properties that relieve redness, irritation, and itchiness, while nourishing your skin.
 It has been used for centuries on cuts, bruises, and sunburns.

 Organic Jojoba Oil

 Very similar to the composition of human sebum, making it extremely compatible with your skin.
 Rich in vitamin E and antioxidant properties, it leaves skin looking more smooth, supple and balanced.
-As a “humectant”, it also draws water to the skin’s surface, creating a protective barrier that seals in moisture.
+As a “humectant”, jojoba oil also draws water to the skin’s surface, creating a protective barrier that seals in moisture.

 Also referred as Indian Gooseberry, Amla is an antioxidant that contains the richest and highest natural source of vitamin C. It is referred to in ancient text as a Rasayana (a promoter of health, longevity and great complexion).
 Amla contains a high concentration of minerals, amino acids and a high density of tannins and polyphenols and flavonoids.